bacher09/darkplaces-rcon/darkplaces-rcon-util/README.md

 timeout=0.6

 # mode can be 0, 1 or 2, 1 is default value.
-# it has same meaning as rcon_secure cvar in darkplaces
+# it has the same meaning as rcon_secure cvar in darkplaces
 # 0 means non secure rcon protocol
 # 1 means srcon protocol with timestramp
 # 2 means srcon protocol with challenge